Travel Rule Compliance

 1. Discovery

-Partnered with PM and Compliance to turn a vague Jira ticket into a clear, conditional user flow based on regulatory needs.
+Partnered with PM and Compliance to turn a vague Jira (Confluence) request into a clear, compliant user flow using conditional logic.

 -